timebertt/masters-thesis-controller-sharding/content/20-fundamentals.md

 It is an API-centric and declarative system in which clients specify the desired state of applications and infrastructure instead of managing them via imperative commands.
 This approach is essential to Kubernetes' reliability, scalability, and manageability. [@k8sdesign]

-The architecture of Kubernetes is divided into two parts: the control plane and the data plane.
+The architecture of Kubernetes is divided into two parts: control plane and data plane.
 The control plane oversees the cluster's state and orchestrates various operations, while the data plane executes workload containers and serves application traffic.
-The core of the control plane is the API server, which stores the cluster's metadata and state in etcd, a highly-available key-value store that acts as the source of truth for the entire cluster [@etcddocs].
+The core of the control plane is the API server, which stores cluster metadata and state in etcd, a highly-available key-value store that acts as the source of truth for the entire cluster [@etcddocs].
 The state is specified and managed in the form of objects via RESTful [@fielding2000architectural] HTTP endpoints (resources).
 All human and machine clients interact with the system through these resources. [@k8sdocs]